CryptoSignal/Crypto-Signal/README.md

         ....
 ```

-Finally, if you want prices, you can configure your messages template.
+Finally, if you want prices in your notification messages, you can use a new variable "prices".

 ```
 notifiers: